imjoy-team/example-plugins/README.md

 <img src="https://dl.dropbox.com/s/rr1sh9m7mynh1mn/reload-plugin.gif" width="250" >

 ### Kill processes
 Below we show how you can kill a specific process on a plugin engine.
-If multiple users are connected to the same engine, make sure that you don't kill the process of another user.
+This can be used to release resources such as GPU.
+Please use it carefully, if multiple users are connected to the same engine, you may also kill the process of another user.

 <img src="https://dl.dropbox.com/s/yw25p6l75t3962h/kill-plugin-process.gif" width="250" >